LauritzR/dimm-ras-data-collection/README.md

 ## Linux kernel module modification

-sb_edac.c contains the necessary code to fetch corrected error address on Intel E5 and E7 v4 processors. staticint sb_rd_err_log(void *data) has been added for this purpose. sb_edac driver is modified to be a poll mode driver (hardcoded to 10ms) instead of depending on MCE interrupt.
+sb_edac.c contains the necessary code to fetch corrected error address on Intel E5 and E7 v4 processors. static int sb_rd_err_log(void *data) has been added for this purpose. sb_edac driver is modified to be a poll mode driver (hardcoded to 10ms) instead of depending on MCE interrupt.
 This is a driver to be used with BROADWELL and HASWELL processors.
 For the recent Skylake onwards, skx_edac.c exists in linux tree.
 The modified driver contains sb_rd_err_log function to poll the RANK level memory counters from the aforementioned processors.
-This approach is necessary when HW vendors disable interrupt delivery to the OS or Hypervisor.
+Although this is not the optimal appraoch, this approach is necessary, could be used for research, when HW vendors disable interrupt delivery to the OS or Hypervisor.

 ## Compiling the Kernel Module: